rackspace-cookbooks/cookbook-cloudmonitoring/README.md

 * Make the json file opened look like the following, then save and exit your editor:
 {
   "id": "cloud",
-  "raxusername": "<YOUR CLOUD SERVER USERNAME", "raxapikey": "<YOUR CLOUD SERVER API KEY"
+  "raxusername": "<YOUR CLOUD SERVER USERNAME>", "raxapikey": "<YOUR CLOUD SERVER API KEY>"
 }

 ####If you are not currently using an encrypted_data_bag_secret file